England sees no need for further restrictions - for now - NewsBreak

 England sees no need for further restrictions - for now

-LONDON — (AP) — U.K. Prime Minister Boris Johnson said Tuesday he hoped to “ride out" the pandemic without further restrictions, even as he warned that the country faces difficult days ahead as the highly transmissible omicron variant drives COVID-19 infections to record levels.
+U.K. Prime Minister Boris Johnson sees no need for further restrictions to curb the spread of the coronavirus' omicron variant his spokesman said on ahead of a press conference on Tuesday.

-With omicron causing fewer serious illnesses than earlier variants and the success of a nationwide vaccine booster program, the government believes existing controls are enough to protect the National Health Service without harming lives and livelihoods, Johnson told reporters in London.
-The government continues to monitor the data and is prepared to respond if the situation changes, he said.
+Amid indications that omicron may produce “milder” illness than earlier variants and the success of a nationwide vaccine booster program, the government believes the existing level of controls is still appropriate, Johnson spokesman Max Blain told reporters in London The government continues to monitor the data and is prepared to respond if the situation changes, he said.

-“We have a chance to ride out this Omicron wave without shutting down our country once again,'' Johnson said, pledging to try to keep schools and businesses open.
-“If we all play our part in containing the spread of this virus, the disruptions we face can be far less severe than a national lockdown, with all the devastation that would bring for livelihoods and the life chances of our children.''
+“At the moment, we don’t see any data to suggest that further restrictions would be the right approach, given we know it is important to strike the right balance between protecting lives and livelihoods,” Blain said.

-Opposition politicians and some public health experts have pressed the government to tighten restrictions on business and personal interactions as omicron sweeps across the country.
+Opposition politicians and some public health officials have pressed the government to step up restrictions on business and personal interactions as the highly transmissible omicron variant pushed infection levels to records during the Christmas holidays.
 Johnson has resisted these calls after almost 100 of his party’s lawmakers opposed controls imposed last month.

-Confirmed new daily infections across the U.K. jumped to 218,274 on Tuesday, 15% higher than the previous record set Dec.
-31. Tuesday's figures may be inflated by inconsistent reporting during the holiday period.

-Despite soaring infection rates, government policy is being driven by figures showing omicron is causing fewer serious illnesses than previous variants.
+The government is encouraged by statistics showing that the recent jump in coronavirus-related hospital admissions hasn’t led to a similar increase in the number of patients needed mechanical ventilation, Blain said.

+“We know that admissions and occupancy are increasing significantly at the moment – we’re not seeing that same jump in beds requiring ventilation, which is pleasing, and almost certainly a function of both the nature of omicron and our successful booster program,’’ he said.

-While the number of people hospitalized with COVID-19 is rising, the number of people requiring mechanical ventilation has remained relatively stable.
+While number of people hospitalized with COVID-19 in England has more than doubled over the past two weeks, the number of patients in mechanical ventilation beds has remained relatively stable, according to the latest government statistics.

 There were 14,210 COVID-19 patients in hospitals across England on Jan.
 3, the highest number since Feb.
-20 of last year.
-But there were 777 people on ventilators, a figure that has remained steady for the past six weeks.
+20. By contrast, there were 777 people on ventilators, a figure that has remained steady for the past six weeks.

+But soaring infection rates are putting pressure on the National Health Service schools and businesses across the country as workers are forced to stay home after testing positive for COVID-19 or having close contact with someone who has.
+On Tuesday, Blackpool NHS Trust was the latest to declare a critical incident due to demand and staff shortages.

+“Because of the pressures the trust is under, we have made the decision to declare an internal critical incident which means staff across the trust will be working together today to take actions immediately to attempt to alleviate the pressure we are under,'' said Natalie Hudson, the CEO of the trust.

 Johnson last month re-imposed mask requirements in shops and required those going to night clubs and other large public events to show proof of vaccination or a negative COVID-19 test.
 He also accelerated the national booster program after studies showed two doses of vaccine weren’t enough to protect against omicron.